Tibo InShape: Controversy

+2014: First accusations

-Several posts that Tibo InShape published between 2009 and 2012 on Facebook under his real name Thibaud Delapart have been accused of racism, homophobia, Islamophobia and xenophobia and resurfaced on Jeuxvideo.com in 2015: "What is the point of spawning a massive population when we perfectly well know that we won't be able to treat or educate it, and that it will only be able to grow by parasitizing all other species?"
+Several posts that Tibo InShape published between 2009 and 2012 on Facebook under his real name Thibaud Delapart have been accused of racism, homophobia, islamophobia and xenophobia and resurfaced on Jeuxvideo.com in 2015: "What is the point of spawning a massive population when we perfectly well know that we won't be able to treat or educate it, and that it will only be able to grow by parasitizing all other species?"
 (April 2009), "Toulouse and its cultural diversity ..."
-(November 2009), "I'm having fun throwing pork chops at Muslims, that’s cool, they burn" (January 2012), "A black reelected, the homosexual marriage adopted.
-This is not going to be an easy day" (November 2012).
+(November 2009), "I'm having fun throwing pork chops at Muslims, that’s cool, they burn" (January 2012).

 In 2018, he accused "a guy who photoshopped my last name" of creating fake posts.
 However, he gave a different version of events the following year, saying his account had been hacked in 2013.
 The last of the four polemical messages was verified with records available in the Wayback Machine.

+2019: Promotion of universal national service

+In August 2019, a controversy broke out over Tibo Inshape and other French YouTubers like Sundy Jules who promoted the Service national universel without explicitly specifying the sponsor, simply specifying that it was a commercial communication.
+Tibo Inshape reportedly received €20,000 from the French Ministry of Education for the video.